 Interest income is recognized using the effective interest method for debt instruments measured subsequently at amortized cost.
 For financial instruments other than POCI financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset, except for financial assets that have subsequently become credit-impaired.
-For financial assets that have subsequently become is recognized by applying the effective interest rate to the amortized cost of the financial asset.
+For financial assets that have subsequently become is recognized by applying the effective interest income is recognized by applying the effective interest rate to the amortized cost of the financial asset.
 If, in subsequent reporting periods, the credit risk on the credit-impaired financial instrument improves so that the financial asset is no longer credit-impaired, interest income is recognized by applying the effective interest rate to the gross carrying amount of the financial asset.